barryburgle/daygame-app/README.md

 - [ ] 🟢 `Settings Tab` Once-a-date update checker with notification dot if app update found + clickable link to download.

+- [ ] 🟢 `Dashboard Tab` Integrate some charts that plot the sum of sets/dates/contacts/lays from the start of the month/year comparing curves of the last n (settable from settings) months or years: the higher the curve the faster proceeds the "accumulation" of results on your behalf

 - [ ] 🟢 `Date Tab` Dates insert on input screen + dates table.
 Date Data Model:

 | Column name | Details |